-Your tree will arrive or be picked up with a grow bag around the roots.
-The grow bag should be removed prior to planting.
+Learning how to plant a tree is easy.
+First off, the grow bag should be removed prior to planting.
 The easiest method to remove the bag is with a sharp knife or box cutter.
 Score the fabric in many places and rip the bag from the roots.
 The root ball is in a 21” grow bag so a hole approximately 25” in diameter and 18-20” deep needs to be dug.
 The top of the tree root ball should be flush with the ground level.
 Do not plant too deep.

 Stakes & Twine

 Keep your tree staked and twined for a year after planting to provide support during storms and to provide protection from foot traffic or car doors.
 After about a year, twine and stakes should be removed.
 Loosen any ties if they become tight around the trunk or begin to chafe away the bark.
 This can cut off the nutrient and water flow to the tree.

 Mulch reduces evaporation, delivers organic nutrients, and helps prevent the growth of weeds.
 Mulching prevents lawn mowers and string trimmers from getting close to the tree and damaging the trunk.
 Mulching is second to watering in importance to the health of newly planted trees.

 But be sure to pull the mulch away from the bark of the tree in a three-inch radius to prevent fungus growth or infection.

 Trees need to be watered regularly during their 2-3 summers after planting to survive.
 Water newly planted trees with 10 gallons of water once a week throughout the summer and during dry spells.
 Water slowly so that moisture soaks deeply into the soil and water doesn’t run away from the root zone.
 If your soil has a high clay content it may be necessary to water less frequently to avoid root rot.